parthrastogi15/movie-recommendation-system/README.md

 3. **EDA:** Extensive data visualisation and summary statistics were used to extract insights and pattern from the various datasets.

-4. **Using the Cosine Similarity:** We will use the Cosine Similarity from Sklearn, as the metric to compute the similarity between two movies.
+4. **Cosine Similarity:** I have used the Cosine Similarity from Sklearn, as the metric to compute the similarity between two movies.

-5. **Machine Learning:** I brought together ideas from content based filtering to build an engine that gave movie suggestions to a user based on the estimated ratings that it had internally calculated.
+5. **Hybrid Engine:** I brought together ideas from content and collaborative filtering to build an engine that gave movie suggestions to a user based on the estimated ratings that it had internally calculated.

 <p align="center">
     <img src="images/chart.jpeg" width="750" height="400">